sketchplugins/plugin-directory/README.md

 - [Sketch Camera Hotkeys](https://github.com/jayhxmo/sketch-camera-hotkeys), by Jay Mo: Navigate around and present more efficiently
 - [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [Sketch Export to](https://github.com/mascardoso/sketch-export), by Marco Cardoso: Export an artboard layers to json or markdown
+- [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.